Are Wooden Teething Rings Safe?

 Wooden teething rings are most certainly a safer option, they are naturally sourced products that don’t contain synthetic chemicals and non-toxic materials.
 There are many types of wooden teething rings to choose from: cherry wood, walnut, madrone, alder and myrtle.
 The most recommended type to use is hard maple wood.

-All of our teething rings are made with untreated hardwood maple and are CE tested, this is a wonderful rugged wood that doesn’t splinter.
+All of our teething rings are made with untreated hardwood maple and are UKCA/CE tested, this is a wonderful rugged wood that doesn’t splinter.

 BENEFITS OF WOODEN TEETHING RINGS